 In Conclusion?
 Careful Consumption, Not a Dietary Supplement

-While the verdict is still out regarding the long-term effects of regularly consuming these plant-based meats, simply take a look at the break down of highly processed ingredients and how each one of those has been shown to degrade health.
-Logically, if you consume these plant-based foods on a regular basis and in the place of other raw, natural, plant-based foods, then it would seem that the body would suffer the same effects that studies have shown.
+While the verdict is still out regarding the long-term effects of regularly consuming these plant-based meats, simply take a look at the breakdown of highly processed ingredients and how each one of those has been shown to degrade health.
+Logically, if you consume these plant-based foods regularly and in the place of other raw, natural, plant-based foods, then it would seem that the body would suffer the same effects that studies have shown.

 Therefore, it’s all about careful consumption.

 If you’re choosing to eat plant-based meats regularly for their nutritional value, as a supplement for actual plant-based foods, or as a dietary supplement, then you may suffer health consequences down the road.
 If you’re choosing to eat plant-based meats on occasion for their delicious flavor, and meat-like quality, and to do a little something for environmental and animal activism, then it seems you got the “not a healthy food memo” down pat.

 - Navy Could Offer Meat Alternatives Under New Pilot Program